odaridavid/NightKing/README.md

 Each Branch represents a segment of the presentation ,the steps are highlighted with `TODOS`.
 Clone the repo and checkout to a branch to get started.

+The master branch provides an implementation using preference settings and factors in both devices above and below Q

 ## Screenshots

 |![Dark Theme](screenshots/dark_theme.gif)|![Dark Theme](screenshots/settings.gif)|